Layer Management

 Note: If No Cache was selected, this property is not displayed.

-Adding and Editing a Layer's Alias
+Adding, Editing, and Deleting a Layer’s Alias

 Layer aliases simplify the layer update process, allowing for automatic and simultaneous application of changes across all projects that use a specific layer.
 When you want to update a layer/project, you can reassign the alias from the original layer to a new version of the layer.
 All TerraExplorer projects that have loaded this layer through the 'Load by Alias' option will automatically receive the updated version once the layer is refreshed.
 See "Loading SkylineGlobe Layers" in the TerraExplorer User Guide for more information.